HCPSS/staff-directory-app/README.md

 - [ ] Highlight searched terms in result output
 - [ ] Generate unique error messages for results not found.
 - [ ] Create a vagrant box for easily sharing development environment
 - [ ] Come up with deployment strategy.
-Explore elastic beanstalk as a possibility
+Explore AWS Elastic Beanstalk or Heroku as a possibility.
 - [ ] Determine if this needs to be a separate domain (e.g., directory.hcpss.org)